udacity/create-your-own-adventure/english/open-door/open-door.md

 As you step through the doorway you are momentarily blinded by a bright light.
 As your eyes adjust to the light outside the room you see...

-That you are about to be crushed by a giant corn. :)
+That you are about to be crushed by a giant corn-cob. :)